-In the current Vietnamese market, most surveillance cameras (installed in homes, businesses, or public places) are of Chinese origin.
+In the Vietnamese market today, most surveillance cameras (installed in homes, businesses, and public places) are of Chinese origin.
 Statistics from domestic businesses show that about 90% of surveillance camera products in Vietnam are imported from China, through official and unofficial channels.

 Cameras monitor many private activities but do not pay attention to information security factors.